jeanchilger/readminds-features-study/README.md

 # Readminds Feature Study
 Readminds [1] is a software with the capability of remote emotion detection, applied on players in eletronic games.
-Features like heart rate and facial actions are used to estimate a users' emotional state. {more introductory text}.
-Hence, this study has two primary objectives:
+Features like heart rate and facial actions are currently used to estimate a user's emotional state.
+Whereas these features provide satisfactory results for the method, new ones may furnish a reasonable increase on the overall performance.
+Therefore, this study comes with two primary objectives:
-1. Create new features aimed in the emotion detection context;
+1. Engineer new features aimed at the emotion detection context;
 2. Study the viability of the newly built features in the data used in [1].

 # References